SmartMeshFoundation/Photon/docs/spec.md

     A  ->>  B: (nonce=2,transferred=10,H(secret),expiration=3000)
     B  ->>  C: (nonce=3,transferred=10,H(secret),expiration=2900)
     C  ->>  D: (nonce=4,transferred=10,H(secret),expiration=2800)
-    Note over C,D: exiration should less than 2800 Note over A,D: secret should be the same
+    Note over A,D: secret should be the same
-    D  ->>  A: Secre Request
+    D  ->>  A: Secret Request
-    A  ->>  D: Reveal Secre
+    A  ->>  D: Reveal Secret
-    D  ->>  C: Reveal Secre
+    D  ->>  C: Reveal Secret
-    C  ->>  D: Unlock
+    C  ->>  D: Secret
-    C  ->>  B: Reveal Secre
+    C  ->>  B: Reveal Secret
-    B  ->>  C: Unlock
+    B  ->>  C: Secret
-    B  ->>  A: Reveal Secre
+    B  ->>  A: Reveal Secret
-    A  ->>  B: Unlock
+    A  ->>  B: Secret
 ```

 - Alice signs the transfer and sends it to Bob
-- Bob requests the secret that can be used for withdrawing the transfer by sending a [SecretRequest](https://github.com/SmartMeshFoundation/SmartRaiden/blob/master/docs/glossary.md) message.
+- Bob requests the secret that can be used for withdrawing the transfer by sending a [SecretRequest](./glossary.md) message.
-- Alice sends the [RevealSecret](https://github.com/SmartMeshFoundation/SmartRaiden/blob/master/docs/glossary.md) to Bob and at this point she must assume the transfer is complete.
+- Alice sends the [RevealSecret](./glossary.md) to Bob and at this point she must assume the transfer is complete.
 - Bob receives the secret and at this point has effectively secured the transfer of n tokens to his side.
-- Bob sends a [secret message](https://github.com/SmartMeshFoundation/SmartRaiden/blob/master/docs/glossary.md) back to Alice to inform her that the secret is known and acts as a request for off-chain synchronization.
+- Bob sends a [secret message](./glossary.md) back to Alice to inform her that the secret is known and acts as a request for off-chain synchronization.
 - Finally Alice sends a secret message to Bob.
 This acts also as a synchronization message informing Bob that the lock will be removed from the merkle tree and that the transferred_amount and locksroot values are updated.

 ### Refund Transfers
-A [RefundTransfer](https://github.com/SmartMeshFoundation/SmartRaiden/blob/master/docs/glossary.md) is a mediated transfer used in the special circumstance of when a node cannot make forward progress, and a routing backtrack must be done.
+A [RefundTransfer](./glossary.md) is a mediated transfer used in the special circumstance of when a node cannot make forward progress, and a routing backtrack must be done.

 ## Third parties
 Third parties are required to provide for safe operation.
 Since a single node cannot be expected to have 100% up-time, third parties are required to operate the netting channels for the period of time the node is offline.The purpose of a third party is to update the netting channel during settlement on behalf of a participant.